Severe thunderstorm watch issued for Grande Prairie region

 A severe thunderstorm could be in the works for the Grande Prairie area.
 Environment Canada has issued a severe thunderstorm watch for the Grande Prairie – Beaverlodge – Valleyview region.

-“Conditions are favourable for the development of severe thunderstorms that may be capable of producing strong wind gusts, large hail and heavy rain.
-Severe thunderstorms are expected to develop along the foothills and move eastward through the evening hours.”
+Environment Canada says conditions are favourable for the development of severe thunderstorms that may be capable of producing strong wind gusts and large hail.
+The national climate service says thunderstorms are expected to develop this afternoon along the foothills of Alberta and track towards the northeast.

-People in the area are reminded that large hail can damage property and cause injury and severe thunderstorms can produce tornadoes.

-“Lightning kills and injures Canadians every year.
-Remember, when thunder roars, go indoors!”

 Severe thunderstorm watches are issued when atmospheric conditions are favourable for the development of thunderstorms that could produce large hail, damaging winds, or torrential rainfall.